 Under the URBCA, because Merger Subsidiary will hold at least 90% of the outstanding Shares prior to the Merger, Union Pacific will have the power to effect the Merger without a further vote of Motor Cargo's Board of Directors or Public Shareholders.
 Union Pacific intends to take all necessary and appropriate action to cause the Merger to become effective at the Effective Time, without a meeting or consent of Motor Cargo's Board of Directors or the Public Shareholders.
 The Merger Consideration payable to the Public Shareholders is \$12.10 in cash per Share.
-The reasons for the Merger are set out in "Special Factors--Purposes, Alternatives, Reasons and Effects of the Merger are set out in "Special Factors--Certain Federal Income Tax Consequences of the Merger" in this Statement.
+The reasons for the Merger are set out in "Special Factors--Purposes, Alternatives, Reasons and Effects of the Merger--Reasons" in this Statement.
+Certain federal income tax consequences of the Merger are set out in "Special Factors--Certain Federal Income Tax Consequences of the Merger" in this Statement.